nico1008/paint2code/README.md

 # Paint2Code

-Welcome to Paint2Code, a powerful tool designed to transform your hand-drawn sketches into functional HTML code.
+Welcome to Paint2Code, a robust tool designed to transform your hand-drawn sketches into functional HTML code.
 This innovative project leverages advanced image recognition and machine learning algorithms to interpret drawings and convert them into clean, structured HTML elements.

 ## Features